 - Knowledge of other languages

-- Have high moral and ethical standards
+- High moral and ethical standards

 Washington Trooper or Highway Patrol Requirements